 Several people noted that when questioned or challenged about the wisdom of investing heavily in one fund rather than diversifying, “Ezra would ask, ‘Why would you reduce your concentration in your best performing fund?’”

 Still, there were grumblings.
-Some of board members at Yeshiva had raised issues of good governance at meetings, unaware of specific problems with Merkin or Madoff.
+Some board members at Yeshiva had raised issues of good governance at meetings over the last several years, unaware of specific problems with Merkin or Madoff.
 They felt Yeshiva was exposing itself to serious questions about potential conflicts of interest, regardless of who the personalities were.
-But veteran members resisted, insisting that Merkin was not only respected and trustworthy but "the Golden Boy controlling the Golden Goose," as one person explained.
+But veteran members resisted, insisting that Merkin was not only respected and trustworthy but “the Golden Boy controlling the Golden Goose,” as one person explained.